Introduction

 Step 2: Secure the Granite Tile or Edge

-Stability: Secure the granite piece firmly to your workbench using clamps.
-Ensure it’s immobilized to prevent any movement during cutting, which could lead to inaccuracies or accidents.
+Stability: Secure the granite piece to your workbench using clamps.
+Keeping it still is super important to avoid any movement while cutting, which can cause mistakes or accidents.

 Step 3: Don Personal Protective Equipment (PPE)

-Safety First: Wear protective eyewear, gloves, and a dust mask or respirator.
-Granite cutting generates silica dust, which is harmful when inhaled.
+Safety First: Always wear protective eyewear, gloves, and a dust mask or respirator.
+Cutting granite creates silica dust that can be harmful if you breathe it in.

 Navigating Curves and Angles Safely with the Angle Grinder